greenm01/vb4x/docs/vb4x_specs.md

 # XYZ\.0 Research & Technology

 ## XYZ\.1 Upgrades

 Houses may invest SATs to upgrade technologies, which are purchased in levels.
 TODO: table with cost

 Technology upgrades may be purchased in the first and sixth months of the Terran calendar, i.e. the first and sixth turns of each game year.
 Levels must be purchased in sequential order, and only one level per technology each upgrade cycle.

 ## XYZ\.2 Weapons

 Uprades improve ship Attack Strength (AS) and Defence Strength (DS) by one point for each tech level.
 The ship Production Cost (PC) also increase by one point.
 Note that ships are limited in tech level by their rated Hull Size (HS).

 ## XYZ\.3 Terraforming

 Terraforming improve a planet's livable conditions, and thus the population limit.
 There are seven tech levels that correspond directly with the planet classes: E0 -> E1 -> D0 -> D1 -> H0 -> H1 -> H2.

 A planet may not skip a class, and each step costs the upper PU bound in SATs for the desired planet class.
 Example: Upgrading a D1 planet to a H0 planet requires level five terraforming and 1k SATs.

+ETACs set the initial livable conditions for an outpost.
+Further terraforming is completed by colonists on the surface and do not require additional ETACs.

 ## XYZ\.4 Economics

 EL = Economic Tech Level
 TODO: el_mod

 ## XYZ\.5 Stealth

 ## XYZ\.6 Sabotage & Subversionn

 # 3.0 Construction